THE HOUSE ON CARROLL STREET

 Mandy Patinkin does his best with some mediocre dialogue but his death at the end from a fall from the roof of Grand Central Station is horribly contrived.

 Daniels and McGillis also do their best but have zero chemistry.
 She says that they are like oil and water, because he works for the government and she doesn't.
-This doesn't make a whole lot of sense, like a lot of the film.
+Like a lot of the film this doesn't make a whole lot of sense.

-And 'the house on Carroll Street' is not interesting or especially important.
+And 'the house on Carroll Street' itself is not interesting or especially important.

 Comments